Podiatrist near Forest Glen

 Why Choose Us?

-As a second-generation podiatrist, Dr Angus Chard, PhD, has more than 30 years of clinical experience.
+Dr Angus Chard, PhD, is a podiatrist in the second generation, boasting over 30 years of clinical experience.

-Science-Backed Treatment
+Research-Supported Treatment

 Foot And Leg Pain Centre

-It’s advisable to see a podiatrist if you experience pain or discomfort in your feet or ankles, have an injury, or have issues with warts, bunions, corns, and calluses.
-People with diabetes should incorporate regular podiatry care into their ongoing management plan because of the increased risk of foot issues.
+You should see a podiatrist if you are feeling pain or discomfort in your feet or ankles, have an injury, or have issues with warts, bunions, corns, and calluses.
+People with diabetes should include regular podiatry care in their ongoing management plan due to the higher risk of foot problems.

 Yes.
 We prioritise your health and quality of life and strive to get you back on your feet as quickly as possible.

-We rely on evidence, experience, and the unique needs and goals of each patient for our treatments.
-Among the studies referenced here: Blair, S. N. (2009).
+Our treatments are grounded in evidence, experience, and the specific needs and goals of the patient.
+Some of the studies cited on this page include: Blair, S. N. (2009).
 “Physical inactivity: the biggest public health problem of the 21st century.”
 British Journal of Sports Medicine 43(1): 1-2.

-At the Foot and Leg Pain Centre, we regularly treat patients in Dural, NSW and the surrounding suburbs including Arcadia, Baulkham Hills, Beecroft, Bella Vista, Carlingford, Castle Hill, Cheltenham, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Norwest, Pennant Hills, Rouse Hill, Seven Hills, Thornleigh, Wahroonga, Westleigh & Winston Hills.
+At the Foot and Leg Pain Centre, we regularly treat patients in Dural, NSW and the surrounding suburbs including Arcadia, Baulkham Hills, Beecroft, Bella Vista, Carlingford, Castle Hill, Cheltenham, Cherrybrook, Galston, Glenhaven, Hornsby, Kellyville, Norwest, Pennant Hills, Rouse Hill, Seven Hills, Thornleigh, Wahroonga, Westleigh, Winston Hills and more areas.

-Improve Your Foot Health
+Enhance Your Foot Health

 At Foot and Leg Pain Centre, we aim to address all of your foot and leg concerns.
 Regardless of your age or lifestyle, you deserve the physical freedom that podiatry treatment can provide.
 Our goal is to restore your physical freedom and get you back on your feet as quickly and safely as possible.
 To begin, book your initial assessment.